Tqs-project/documentation/README.md

 As was said preveously, for the pull request to be accepted it had to go through the CI metrics, namely the static code analysis, and then it would also have to be accepted by at least one more member of the team.
 ![PullRequestSonar](./images/pull-r-comment.png)
-Where necessary, members were encouraged to leave comments to the pull request.
+When necessary, members were encouraged to leave comments to the pull request.

 With everything in compliance, the merge of the branch is carried out.
 ![PullRequestMerge](./images/pull-r-merged.png)